 Loss of appetite.
 This can occur due to liver disease.
 It may lead to the body not getting enough of the nutrients it needs (malnutrition).

 Pale stools.
 These can be a sign that the liver is not making or releasing bilirubin, which normally colors the stools.
 Pale stools can also be due to liver infection or inflammation.
+The color is a gray or clay color.
 Pale stools are also called acholic stools.